njii-comet-2024/WARDEN/README.md

 **Central Raspberry Pi:** Runs programs `centralToRover.py` and `centralServer.py` to send controls to and receive video from Rover Raspberry Pi and receive video from Drone VTX.

-**Rover Raspberry Pi:** Runs program `roverToCentral.py` to receive controls from Central Raspberry Pi and send them to Rover Arduino.
+**Rover Raspberry Pi:** Runs program `roverToCentral.py` to receive controls from Central Raspberry Pi and runs them on rover.

-**Rover Arduino:** Runs program `arduinoControls.ino` to receive controls from Rover Raspberry Pi and run rover control code.

-**Drone VTX:** Transmits drone video at a certain frequency for Central Raspberry Pi to receive.
+**Drone VTX:** Transmits drone video at a specific frequency for Central Raspberry Pi to receive.

 ---